yasushi-saito/go-netdicom/README.md

 Golang implementation of DICOM network protocol.

-See storeclient and storeserver for example.
+See doc.go for (incomplete) documentation.
+See storeclient and storeserver for examples.

 Inspired by https://github.com/pydicom/pynetdicom3.